alonho/course/doc/logging.md

 ## LogBook

-logging API indeed looks like old-school Java :(
+logging API feels like old-school Java :(

 consider using LogBook package for modern Pythonic approach: